BreeceW/WinUIEdit/Tools/README.md

 These tools only run on Windows and require the .NET 6 SDK to be installed.

 ## Update
-This tool updates the version of Scintilla in the scintilla directory to the version specified.
+This tool updates the version of Scintilla and Lexilla to the version specified.
-It will delete all the subfolders of the scintilla folder except the winui folder, which must be updated manually, using the following Compare tool.
+For Scintilla, it will delete all the subfolders of the scintilla folder except the winui folder, which must be updated manually, using the following Compare tool.
+For Lexilla, all subfolders of the lexilla folder will be deleted.
+Lexilla should be updatable with limited hassle.

 Run the Update tool like this:

+`Update scintilla x.y.z`

-`Update x.y.z`
+`Update lexilla x.y.z`

 where x.y.z is the version number.
 Find the latest version number here: https://www.scintilla.org/ScintillaDownload.html